mxio/html-emails/README.md

 # HTML Emails
 These are non-responsive HTML emails I built.
-The first one was done following a Tutsplus tutorial.
+The Tutsplus ones were done following Tutsplus tutorials.
 The others are recreated from email examples.

 ###Tutsplus Tutorial
 Email Version